History of the Squamish people: The Two Sisters

-A story tells about two sisters who were daughters of a highly respected siyam or leader in the people.
+A story tells about two sisters who were daughters of a highly respected siyam or leader of the people.
 This siyam was at war with a northern people.
-But the two daughters convinced him to end the war with the northern people.
-The Transformers seen this act of selflessness and transformed them into two sister mountains for the people to remember their deed.
+But the two sisters convinced him to end the war with the northern people.
+The Transformers saw this act of selflessness and transformed them into two sister mountains for the people to remember their deed.
 These two mountains are the Lions of Vancouver.